eciggaar/chatbot-lab/README.md

 At the end of the workshop you have a functioning chatbot capable of handling greetings, requests to turn on car appliances and it will respond to weather related questions.

 ## Before you begin

-* Create a Bluemix account

-    * [Sign Up](https://developer.ibm.com/sso/bmregistration) in Bluemix, or use an existing account.
+To be able to use the Watson APIs, you need to have a Bluemix account.
+If you don't have one yet -- or you did not yet complete the initial set up of your Bluemix account -- follow the steps below.

 Your account must have available space for at least 1 application (256MB) and 3 services.

+### Not registered
+* Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up](https://developer.ibm.com/sso/bmregistration) for Bluemix page in a separate tab.
+Fill in the form and click **Start your FREE Bluemix trial** to complete the registration.
+You will receive an activation mail in your inbox.

+### First time login
+* Use Ctrl-click again to the [Login](https://console.eu-gb.bluemix.net/login) to Bluemix in a separate tab.
+First time users need to complete a 4-step wizard.
+This starts by accepting the terms & conditions.

+  ![Terms & conditions][13]

+  Next, define a name for your organization

+  ![Organization name][14]

+  followed by choosing a name for your space

+  ![Space name][15]

+  Typically `dev` would be a good name for your first space.
+On the last page, click **I'm Ready** to complete the set up process.

 ## Step 1: Create a Watson Conversation service